Hue Citadel Hue

 Hue Museum of Royal Fine Arts

 Thanks to serving many former dynasties, the Citadel has many beautiful tombs, which the Emperors elaborated dedicating to themselves.
-The three most popular tombs are Tu Duc, Khai Dinh and Minh Mang, which are situated along the Perfume River with most of other survived tombs.
-Carefully look at the architecture design, you will be fascinated of how ancient royal buildings were beautifully created by the ancient artists.
+The three most popular tombs are Tu Duc, Khai Dinh, and Minh Mang, which are situated along the Perfume River with most of the other survived tombs.
+Carefully look at the architecture design, you will be fascinated by how ancient royal buildings were beautifully created by ancient artists.

-Lasting for more than 200 years and consisting of over 100 fascinating architectural works, the Hue Imperial Citadel is an ideal spot for travelers who seek for cultural beauty as well as the important history of Vietnam.
-If you are coming from Hanoi or Ho Chi Minh city, first you will need to get to Hue’s Phu Bai domestic airport, which is located 15km away from city center.
+Lasting for more than 200 years and consisting of over 100 fascinating architectural works, the Hue Imperial Citadel is an ideal spot for travelers who seek cultural beauty as well as the important history of Vietnam.
+If you are coming from Hanoi or Ho Chi Minh city, first you will need to get to Hue’s Phu Bai domestic airport, which is located 15km away from the city center.
 Many buses and transfer coaches at the airport can take you to the city at a cheaper price compared to taxis.
-If you are coming from Danang, there are 2 options: jump on a 6-hour train passing Hai Van Pass and Lang Co Bay, which offers extravagant sight-seeing moments or just drive/ ride to Hue, which takes only about 2-3 hours.
-Once there, it is pretty easy to travel aroundm either by bus, taxi/ private car or motorbike.
+If you are coming from Danang, there are 2 options: jump on a 6-hour train passing Hai Van Pass and Lang Co Bay, which offers extravagant sightseeing moments, or just drive/ ride to Hue, which takes only about 2-3 hours.
+Once there, it is pretty easy to travel around either by bus, taxi/ private car, or motorbike.

-You might also like Hue Usefull local tips
+You might also like Hue Useful local tips